koureasstavros/TheLittleBaby/README.md

   - Values: [1 : ****]
   - What it is: The number of Transformer blocks stacked on top of each other.
 This defines the "depth" of the model.
   - Size: Has a direct, linear impact on model size.
-Each layer adds a
+Each layer adds a block with attention layers and network layers.
   - Speed: The impact is linear.
 Doubling n_layers will roughly double the training time and the number of model parameters, as the input data must pass through each block sequentially.
   - Quality: More layers allow the model to learn more complex and abstract features.
 Deeper models are generally more powerful, but also more prone to overfitting and can be harder to train (though residual connections help mitigate this).